-PROCESSING PLANT CONSTRUCTION AND COMMISSIONING
+PROCESSING FACILITY CONSTRUCTION AND COMMISSIONING

-The Juanicipio Project team delivered the 4,000 tpd processing plant for commissioning in the fourth quarter of 2021.
-However, as previously reported, in late 2021, the Comisión Federal de Electricidad ("CFE"), a state-owned electrical company, notified Fresnillo that approval to complete the tie-in to the national power grid could not vet be granted and the mill commissioning timeline would therefore be extended.
+The Juanicipio Project team delivered the 4,000 tpd processing facility for commissioning in the fourth quarter of 2021.
+However, as previously reported, in late 2021, the Comisión Federal de Electricidad ("CFE"), a state-owned electrical company, notified Fresnillo that approval to complete the tie-in to the national power grid could not yet be granted and the processing facility commissioning timeline would therefore be extended.
 This delay primarily related to staffing effects related to the COVID-19 pandemic on the state-owned electrical company.
 To mitigate the effect on cash flow generation from the Juanicipio Project while CFE approvals were pending, Fresnillo made available unused plant capacity at its Saucito and Fresnillo operations to process mineralized material produced at the Juanicipio Project during this period, matching commissioning and ramp up tonnages that were previously expected, where possible.
 On December 28, 2022, the Company announced its receipt of CFE approval, the completion of the electrical tie-in to the national power grid and the envisioned commissioning of the 4,000 tpd processing facility.
 Commissioning commenced in early January 2023 with feed of lower grade mineralized material to the grinding mills.
-Juanicipio produced and shipped its first commercial lead and zinc concentrates in March 2023 and has commenced regular concentrate shipments.
-Processing of higher-grade material has commenced in April with commensurate improvements in silver recovery and associated concentrate grades.
+Processing of higher-grade material commenced in April with commensurate improvements in silver recovery and associated concentrate grades.
+The Juanicipio processing facility has been operating at approximately 85% of its nameplate of 4,000 tpd with silver recovery consistently above 88%.
+On June 5, 2023, the Company announced that following a successful commissioning period, the Juanicipio mine, processing facility and other vital systems were operating in line with, or rapidly approaching design capacity, and therefore declared full commercial production effective June 1, 2023.
+All major construction activities have now been completed and Juanicipio is demonstrating its ability to sustain ongoing production levels.